Gluteus (genus)

 Gluteus minimus is an extinct species of animal from the Late Devonian (Frasnian-Famennian) of Iowa that is the only species within the genus Gluteus.
 It was first collected in 1902, but only described in 1975 and the holotype is SUI 34978-91.
 Each animal appears as a bi-lobed lens up to 11 × 8 mm, and almost all specimens share the same slight asymmetry.
-The species is of uncertain affinities, having been variously thought of as either a fish teeth, some sort of fish scales, brachiopods, or otoliths.
+The species is of uncertain affinities, having been variously thought of as either fish teeth, some sort of fish scales, brachiopods, or otoliths.

 Collection history

 Specimens of G. minimus were first collected by Stuart Weller in 1902, from the Maple Mill Shale near Maple Mill on the English River, Washington County, Iowa.
 The Upper Devonian Maple Mill Shale appears as a series of shale lenses which are rich in fossils, including conodonts, fish remains, possible sporocarps, gastropods, brachiopods, bivalves, and scolecodonts.

 At a similar time to Weller's collections, Charles Rochester Eastman collected specimens from the Kinderhook Beds at Burlington, Des Moines County, Iowa.
 C. H. Belanski collected specimens 30 years later from the Lime Creek Formation in Floyd County, Iowa.
 Thousands of specimens have since been collected from the Maple Mill Shale and nearby sites, and two have been found in a well at Columbus City, Iowa.